luckynrslevin/doc/rsapbian-wireguard-lxc.md

   #!/bin/sh
   apk -U update
   ```
+ - **❗❗❗ Now you are finished with the wireguard installation and can exit the container ❗❗❗**

-## Install PI Hole on alpine container
+## Install PI Hole on debian container

 ### Create alpine container
-- See [Image server for LXC and LXD](https://images.canonical.com/) to identify the latest version of alpine container available for the arm platform of your pi.
-At the time I am writing this it is version 3.15.
+- See [Image server for LXC and LXD](https://images.canonical.com/) to identify the latest version of debian arm container available for the arm platform of your pi.
+At the time I am writing this it is version buster.
-- create an alpine container for pi hile `lxc launch -p default -p extbridge images:alpine/3.15 pihole`
+- create an alpine container for pi hile `lxc launch -p default -p extbridge images:debian/buster pihole`
 - list containers with `lxc ls`
 - open a shell on the container `lxc exec pihole -- /bin/sh`
 - **❗❗❗ Proceed with all following steps from this shell inside the cntainer ❗❗❗**

-## Install PI Hole
+## Install pi hole
+- To update all packages and install curl `sudo apt update && sudo apt upgrade && sudo apt install curl`
-- To install bash and git execute `apk add bash` and `apk add git`
+- To install pi hole `curl -sSL https://install.pi-hole.net | bash`

+## Activate debian unattended security updates
+- Install unattended updates (upgrades) `sudo apt-get install unattended-upgrades && sudo apt install apt-listchanges`
+- Change the following configuration parameters in `/etc/apt/apt.conf.d/50unattended-upgrades`
+  - Enable autotic reboot
+    ```
+    Unattended-Upgrade::Automatic-Reboot "true";
+    ```
+  - If you want cange reboot time to a cnvenient time
+    ```
+    Unattended-Upgrade::Automatic-Reboot-Time "02:00";
+    ```
+- Do a dryrun to see if it works `sudo unattended-upgrades --dry-run --debug`
+- **❗❗❗ Now you are finished with the pi hole installation and can exit the container ❗❗❗**

 ## Other Links